 The visas are issued at the following Indian airports: Delhi, Mumbai, Chennai, Kolkata -- and from August 15, 2013, Kochi, Trivandrum, Hyderabad and Bangalore.

-It's a single entry Tourist Visa that's valid for 30 days, from the time of entry.
+It's a single entry visa that's valid for 30 days, from the time of entry.
+The visa is non-extendable and non-convertible.

 How Much Does an Indian Visa on Arrival Cost?